powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.9.49 Add: Finally decided on a color for Videoinfox.
+If the terminal supports 256 colors, blue back with white text.

+         Add: Command line option -c.
+This will start videoinfox using your default terminal colors.

+         Fix: Had some missed Download Playlist in displays that were changed to Download Channel.

 ###  v5.9.46 Fix: Spacing on Saving loaded playlist . . . message.